abeylot/geodataserver/docs/configuration.md

 ### restriction tag
+to do
 #### zLevels attribute
+to do
 ### condition tag
+to do
 #### tagKey attribute
+to do
 #### closed attribute
+to do
 ### class tag
+to do
 #### value attribute
+to do
 #### zIndex attribute
+to do
 #### textZIndex attribute
+to do
 #### style attribute
+to do
 #### textStyle attribute
+to do